 [pullquote]Alzheimer’s disease is the most common type of dementia where the patient, usually above 65, progressively loses memory and has behavior issues.[/pullquote]

 Alzheimer’s disease (AD) causes memory loss and behavior issues due to the damage of brain cells – it is the most common type of dementia.
 With the death of the brain cells, the symptoms worsen over time.

-In the later stages, patients can lose their ability to respond to the environment e.g. carrying on a conversation.
-While Alzheimer’s is usually associated with aging (typically above 65 years of age), early-onset Alzheimer’s has been known to happen to those in their 40s and 50s too.
+In the later stages, patients can lose their ability to respond to the environment – for instance, carrying on a conversation.
+Alzheimer’s is usually associated with aging.
+It typically affects people above 65 years of age.
+But early-onset Alzheimer’s has been known to happen to those in their 40s and 50s too.

 Neurodegenerative Mechanisms May Be Interconnected

 Worryingly, the mechanisms of formation of alpha-synuclein Lewy bodies, beta-amyloid plaques, and tau tangles seem to be interconnected.
 It’s likely that each of these promotes the aggregation and accumulation of the other two and accelerates the progression of the diseases.6

 [pullquote]A patient with PD is more likely suffer from dementia than the general population.
 About 50% of patients with parkinson’s disease dementia also have Alzheimer’s.[/pullquote]

 Many patients of PD also suffer from dementia; such cases are termed PD dementia (PDD).
 The signs of dementia become evident as the alpha-synuclein clumps spread from the brainstem to other areas responsible for functions like memory, emotion, behavior, thought, and language (that is, the limbic and neocortical systems).
 In fact, up to 50% of patients with PDD also develop enough amyloid plaques and tau tangles to be diagnosed with Alzheimer’s.7